glue-viz/glue/doc/developer_guide/getting_started.rst

 lot of the existing code that is not in the Qt directories.
 If we were to add the code for another GUI framework into the Glue package, we could simply create directories parallel to the ``qt`` directories but for the new framework.

-Read on about the core Glue architecture in :ref:`architecture`